OscarJauffret/Tomate-Mozza/devlog.md

 - Rescaled the reward to meters.
 The agent now gets a reward of 1 for every meter in the track's direction traveled.
 - Added next turn and relative yaw to the new [AgentPosition](src/map_interaction/agent_position.py) file
 - Added a curve to the real time plot to visualize the average reward over the last 200 iterations.

+---

+### 26 March 2025, 1h

+- Implemented a double DQN.
+We previously had an issue where the reward values would explode out of control.
+This is probably because we updated the same network that was used to calculate the target.
+Now we have two networks, one to calculate the target and one to update the weights.
+The target network is updated every 5 iterations (parameter in the config).
+- Added a label to display the largest reward to the real time plot.